an introduction

 I begin the trip in a defensive position.
 What is the spectrum of debate going to be?
 How far will I be allowed to go in my questioning before I'm chastised?
 How closely will the guides connect a Jewish identity to the state of Israel?
 How much will they "tug at the Jewish heartstrings?"
 And what will be the extent to which they mention or even discuss the Palestinians?

 I notice that other people on the plane are journalling as well, so perhaps there will be a documentary history of the trip to refer back to.
 Ultimately what I'm wondering is: will I be the odd man out?
 A Hasidic man walks around the plane offering tefillin and I secretly hope that he takes the time to approach me.
-[Not because of any piousness, but because it satisfies me in some way to don this strange symbolic uniform.
+[Not because of any piousness, but because it satisfies me in some way to don this symbolic uniform.
 At times I like to assert my Jewish identity.]

 I put on the tefillin, say the blessings, the shemah and the viahaftah.
 After I sit down, other members of my trip start asking: "What were you doing?
 What were those things on your head and arm?"
 So I explained.